tylertitsworth/5th-age-srd/Character-Rules/Feats.md

 #### Adventurer Tier

-Choose a magic item chakra that your class normally can’t use as an implement.
+Choose a magic item type that your class normally can’t use as an implement.
 For example, if your bard casts their spells through dancing, you might pick boots.
 You can use that type of item as a spellcasting implement, i.e. you gain a +1 bonus to attack and damage with your spells per tier.
 You can still only get that bonus from one implement at a time.

 ---